 Waiting Room (Optional)

-Allow participants to join before start (Optional)
+Allow participants to join before host (Optional)

 Passcode (Optional / Blocker)